Tennessee Court Records

 Expunge an Arrest Record in Tennessee

 Expungement refers to the legal procedure authorized by a court to delete an individual's arrest records as if they never existed.
-Eligibility for expungement in Tennessee is limited to specific types of criminal and arrest records, and some records may be expunged without a fee.
+Eligibility for expungement in Tennessee is limited to specific types of criminal or arrest records, and some records that may be expunged without a fee.

 Individuals may qualify for expungement at no cost in Tennessee under the following circumstances: